 - Arrange U.S. industry short-term technical advisory support to East African countries

 - Organize capacity building seminars and workshops in East Africa with U.S. geothermal industry and institutions

 - Track information on East African geothermal resources, projects, events and opportunities

 EAGP aims to catalyze direct working relationships between U.S. and East African geothermal industry representatives, government institutions, regional entities and other stakeholders.
 EAGP does this through technical assistance, capacity building seminars, meetings and other exchanges.

-With support from USAID, GEA, and USEA, EAGP will collaborate with the private sector, regional organizations, international donors and East African institutions to identify immediate geothermal goods and services needs in the Rift Valley region.
-EAGP will simultaneously work with U.S. geothermal companies, experts, developers, equipment suppliers and capacity building institutions to facilitate access to opportunities in East Africa’s geothermal sector.
+EAGP collaborates with the private sector, regional organizations, international donors and East African institutions to identify immediate geothermal goods and services needs in the Rift Valley region.
+EAGP simultaneously works with U.S. geothermal companies, experts, developers, equipment suppliers and capacity building institutions to facilitate access to opportunities in East Africa’s geothermal sector.

 Possible areas for technical support and collaboration include:

 - Geothermal surface studies